sarahcode2112/weather-displayer/README.md

 - Click the "Get forecast" button.
 - View the weather forecast displayed on the screen.

+## Tech stack

+This project uses:
+- React (built with create-react-app) with Typescript for the foundation
+- Tailwind for styling
+- Jest for testing
+- eslint/prettier for linting
+- Vercel for deployment

 ## Install, run and test the app locally

 To install the app, you can run: